-- I will announce in class and in Canvas which reading assignments you need to complete for the next class meetings.
-It is your responsibility to be aware of the reading schedule and to have completed the readings on time. - I will assume that you have completed all of the assigned readings for the class on time each week.
-I will expect that you will use this material in completing papers, exams, homework and in-class assignments and will grade your work accordingly. - I highly recommend that you make notes as you complete the readings and attend class.
+- I will assume that you have completed all of the assigned readings for the class on time each week.
+I will expect that you will use this material in completing papers, discussion posts, and other assignments and will grade your work accordingly. - I highly recommend that you make notes as you complete the readings and attend class.
 These will be very useful when it comes to completing homework and preparing for exams. - As you read for class, you should think critically about the information you are encountering.
 By this I mean that you should be skeptical about what the authors have to say.
 For questions to consider as you examine primary and secondary sources, see "Reading Primary Sources" and "Evaluating Secondary Sources".

-To maximize the quality of discussions and the grades you get for class participation it is important that you complete all the readings that have been assigned for that week.
-You MUST bring the readings to class on the days we are scheduled to discuss them.
+To maximize the quality of discussions and the grades you get for assignments it is important that you complete all the readings that have been assigned for that week.